 - Quickly respond to his cries of hunger, fatigue, boredom, cold, or wet (0-3 months).

-- Gradually encourage any efforts at self-soothing once you have met all of his physical needs (3-6 months).
+- Gradually encourage any efforts at self-soothing once you have met all of the baby’s physical needs (3-6 months).

-- Use actions to communicate your dislike of certain exploratory behaviors (such as biting while nursing, pinching or slapping).
+- Use actions to communicate your dislike of certain normal but undesirable exploratory behaviors (such as biting while nursing, pinching or slapping).
 You can simply say, “Ouch!,” put him down somewhere safe, and then busy yourself with something in the same room (6-9 months).

 - When he attempts to touch things that are “off limits,” use a signal word (such as “stop”), gently remove him and then place him in front of an age appropriate toy.
 Repeat as often as necessary (8-12 months).